RenaWagner/RenaWagner/README.md

 ### A passionate Frontend Developer from Japan :jp: , living in the Netherlands:netherlands: !

-- :woman_technologist: Currently a student at Codaisseur (Feb 2021 - Apr 2021)
+- :woman_technologist: Frontend Developer at Digital Agency in Amsterdam
 - :round_pushpin: Amsterdam, Netherlands
 - :inbox_tray: How to reach me: rena.suzuki.wagner@gmail.com or you can find me on [![Linkedin](https://i.stack.imgur.com/gVE0j.png)](https://www.linkedin.com/in/rena-suzuki-wagner/)